https://www.noraq.com/new2/image/cache/catalog/hands-1920x1080.jpg

 If you want to get rid of the disease totally the advice is:

-* Rest adult breeding burds for at least 8 months.
+* Rest adult breeding birds for at least 8 months.

 This method has been applied to at least 3 aviaries – all with favourable outcomes.
 No more FM in these 3 breeding operations.

-management in a colony with endemic infection and PI (persistently infected)
+Disease management in colonies with endemic infection and PI (persistently infected) birds

 Important!
 Don’t sell any birds to naïve (free of PBFDV) flocks as this will cause an outbreak of French molt in the recipient flocks.